sgrieve/concavity/README.md

 The files within this directory are generated using some of the preprocessing scripts.
 The initial input data, taken from [this paper](https://www.hydrol-earth-syst-sci.net/11/1633/2007/hess-11-1633-2007.html) is provided as a `geotiff`.
 This raster is split into a series shapefiles, which are subdivided until each climate sub zone is small enough to be processed in a sane amount of time and with a sane amount of memory.
 The final files which should be used are contained within `singlepart_files_split/`, the other folders contain intermediate data which is preserved for debugging purposes.

+An additional folder `singlepart_files_split_rerun/` contains polygons which had to be re-run after their initial processing hit memory or wallclock limits.
+Some of the polygons in this folder were split further using `quadpoly.py`.

 #### `preprocessing/`

 `srtm_filenames.lst` is the list of every SRTM 30 tile stored on the OpenTopography servers.